timescale/docs.timescale.com-content/getting-started/setup-multi-node-basic.md

 use distributed hypertables as a non-superuser, the user role needs to exist on all data nodes and have the correct privileges to use the data nodes on the access node.
-Please refer to the next section for instruction on how to create roles on all data nodes and grant data node privileges.
+Please refer to the next section for instructions on how to create roles on all data nodes and grant data node privileges.

-It should now be possible to create distributed hypertables, e.g., running as the default `postgres` superuser.
-If you wish to create and use distributed hypertables as a non-superuser, the user role needs to be distributed as well (i.e., exist on all data nodes) and requires privileges to use the data nodes on the access node.
-Please refer to the next section for instructions on how to create distributed roles and grant data node privileges.

 ## (Optional) Add roles to all data nodes